 Music and dancing can be used to brighten the mood and bring a family or community together.
 Whether it’s a child and parent swinging hand-in-hand on the dance floor or a family sharing in the experience of a live concert, music can aid in creating great memories and building connections.
 Music, dancing, and singing can also be used as healthy outlets for self-expression that a child can carry with them for the rest of their life.
 Also, being able to control your emotion is one of the kindergarten expectations.

 Singing or playing calm and relaxing music can help to develop beneficial relationships.
 This is especially true between babies and their parents or caregivers.
 Studies have proven babies will listen to lullabies for twice as long as speech, whether it be in a normal tone or ‘baby talk.’
 This suggests that the melodies and sounds of lullabies are more soothing, relaxing, and pleasant to hear than normal speaking voices.

 Song and dance can be used in so many ways and have so many effects.
 Whether you use music to help your child’s development, make them happy, or connect them with their culture, it’s clear that music is a gateway to knowledge and understanding that transcends and precedes the need for language.
 This is why music is important for child development.
 It is a form of speech that everyone can understand and enjoy, even infants!

 How to develop my kids music caliber？

 You can enroll your child for Classover online music class.
-With over 200 certified professional instructors and a small sized class (1-6 person) for only $10/lesson.
+With over 200 certified professional instructors and a small sized class (1-6 person) for an affordable price to participate in.
 Classover provides one of the best online learning experience for kids trying to engage in music.
 We have subjects such as Singing, Dancing, Guitar and also Piano.
 You can even mix and match those classes so your kids can discover which class they like the most.

 Teaching you kid music takes lots of time and effort, so why not leave it to a professional?
 Try Classover for FREE now and help your kids embrace the world of music.